 Before restoration, there are some things you need to know.

 AOMEI Backupper system restore is based on AOMEI Backupper system backup.
-That is to say, you should already have at least one system image made before and made by AOMEI Backupper, whatever the source system is, the current crashed one or system on another computer.
-Even if you have several Windows backup points, it can’t work.
-AOMEI Backupper does not recognize OS image made by other software or functions.
+That is to say, you should already have at least one system image made by AOMEI Backupper (whatever the source system is, the current crashed one or system on another computer).
+Even if you have several Windows backup points, it won't work.
+AOMEI Backupper does not recognize OS image made by Windows or other softwares.

-If you haven’t created a system backup with AOMEI Backupper, you can create one now based on another system working properly.
-However, after restoration, the system of the recovered computer will be the same as the system you backed up now, not the crashed system.
-You can choose this way if you do not mind.
-And, copy the image into a portable device, such as USB, and insert the USB into the failed machine.
+If you haven't created a system backup with AOMEI Backupper, you can create one based on another working system.
+However, after restoration, the system of the recovered computer will be the same as the system you just backed up, not the crashed one.
+You can choose this way if you don't mind.

-In most cases, users need to do system restore for their current operating system has already crashed and cannot boot up.
-Thus, in such situation, users should first create a WinPE bootable media using AOMEI Backupper or AOMEI PE Builder in another healthy computer of their family or friend.
+In most cases, users need to do system restore of their current failed operating system.
+Thus, in such situation, users should first create a WinPE bootable media using AOMEI Backupper or AOMEI PE Builder on another healthy computer.
 Then, insert the bootable media into the broken down computer and boot from it by change the boot sequence in BIOS.
 When it successfully boots up, AOMEI Backupper (already packed into the bootable device) will pop up automatically and you can start system recovery here.
-We strongly recommended users to create a WinPE bootable media once you start to use AOMEI products and before accidents happen.
-Therefore, once system can’t boot up, it can be put into use immediately.
+We strongly recommend users to create a WinPE bootable media once you start to use AOMEI products before the accident happens.
+Therefore, once system can't boot up, the bootable media can be put into use immediately.

-1. In the left tab page, select Restore and then tick to only show system backup; all your system backups will be listed.
+1. In the left tab, select Restore and then tick to only show system backup, all your system backups will be listed.
 Select one and click Next to continue.

-3. You must specify the destination system drive where you want to recover to if the size or location of the original system drive has changed.
-If they have not changed, the program will automatically select the current system partition (usually C drive) as destination and directly skip this page to enter into the next page.
+3. You need to specify the destination drive if the size or location of the original system drive has changed.
+If they haven't changed, the program will automatically select the current system partition (usually C drive) as destination and directly skip this page.

 4. In the "Operation Summary" page, preview the operation that will be executed.
-If you want to adjust the partition size, in the left bottom click "Edit the size of partition".
-Generally it is not necessary to tick any other option, but you could also restore using "Sector by sector mode", or if restoring to SSD, use the option "Align partition to optimize for SSD".
+If you want to adjust the partition size, in the left bottom click "Edit partitions on destination disk".
+If you restore to SSD, tick the option "Align partition to optimize for SSD".

-For further detail with screenshots, see: How to Do System Restore.
+For further details with screenshots, see: How to Do System Restore.

-- If you regularly back up your system, each backup will generate an image at a given time, so there may be multiple time points to choose from.
+- If you regularly backup your system, each backup will generate an image at a given time, so there may be multiple backup points to choose from.

 - The destination disk / partition will be totally overwritten.
 If the destination contains any essential data, it should first be copied to another location.

-During a system restore, the program will prompt you to restart the computer, and then enters "Restart Mode" for the restore operation.
+During a system restore, the program will prompt you to restart the computer, and then enter into "Restart Mode" for the restore operation.

-If your system is in “EFI partition + system partition + recovery partition”, after AOMEI Backupper system restore, there may exist more than one EFI partitions.
-Upon this, if it can’t boot up, you can try to delete the extra EFI partitions and only keep one.
+If your system is in "EFI partition + system partition + recovery partition" layout, there may be more than one EFI partitions after restore.
+In this situation the restored system may not be bootable, you could try to delete the extra EFI partitions and only keep one.
 Then, it will boot up normally.